Deolinda1506/heptadev-challenge-mine-ai/README.md

-Predictive Monitoring System for Underground Mines Overview
+Predictive Monitoring System for Underground Mines
+A predictive system that leverages AI to monitor environmental and structural conditions in underground mines, providing early detection of hazards and visual insight into risk zones.

+📌 Overview
-The Predictive Monitoring System (PMS) for Underground Mines is designed to improve worker safety and operational efficiency by leveraging AI and machine learning to detect hazardous conditions in real-time.
-The system monitors factors like gas build-up, temperature fluctuations, humidity changes, vibration, and structural integrity, while providing actionable insights through anomaly detection and hazard visualization.
+The Predictive Monitoring System (PMS) is designed to enhance underground mining safety and efficiency.
+It uses AI-powered anomaly detection to identify hazardous patterns in real-time, such as gas build-up, temperature spikes, humidity changes, excessive vibration, and structural pressure.
+The system combines sensor simulation, machine learning, and 3D visualization to deliver actionable insights.

-Key Features
+🚀 Key Features
-Sensor Data Generation:
+🔧 Sensor Data Simulation

-Simulated sensor data from various sources (gas levels, temperature, humidity, vibration, pressure) to mimic the behavior of sensors in an underground mine.
+Simulates sensor readings including:

+Gas levels (e.g., CO, CH₄)

+Temperature & humidity

+Vibration & soil pressure

+Mimics the dynamics of real-world underground mining environments.

-Anomaly Detection:
+🤖 Anomaly Detection

-Uses machine learning models, such as Isolation Forest, to identify anomalous sensor readings that could indicate potential hazards.
+Utilizes Isolation Forest for unsupervised detection of abnormal readings.

+Flags data patterns that deviate from normal operational conditions.

-Risk Visualization:
+📊 Risk Visualization

-3D visualizations of mine tunnels with dynamic risk maps, representing different risk levels, to help operators visualize the hazard zones and predict risk evolutions.
+Provides 3D visualizations of the mine layout.

+Risk zones are dynamically color-coded (e.g., red for high danger).

+Displays evolving risk based on anomaly distribution.

+🧠 Model Explainability
+Integrates SHAP (Shapley Additive Explanations) to interpret model outputs.

+Highlights which features most influenced each anomaly prediction.

+Improves operator trust in AI decision-making.

-Setup and Requirements
+🛠️ Setup and Requirements
-Prerequisites
+✅ Prerequisites
-Python 3.7 or higher.
+Python 3.7 or higher

-Required libraries: pandas, numpy, scikit-learn, matplotlib, plotly, shap, and joblib.

-You can install the required dependencies using the following command:
+📦 Required Libraries
+Install dependencies with:

 bash
 Copy
 Edit
-pip install pandas numpy scikit-learn matplotlib plotly shap joblib Project Structure
+pip install pandas numpy scikit-learn matplotlib plotly shap joblib 📁 Project Structure
-Untitled10.ipynb: This Jupyter notebook contains the entire pipeline for generating data, training the model, and visualizing the results.

-mock_sensor_data.csv: Simulated sensor data file containing gas levels, temperature, humidity, vibration, and pressure readings.

-anomaly_model.pkl: The trained machine learning model for anomaly detection.

-scaler.pkl: The preprocessing scaler used to standardize the sensor data before model training.

-Running the Project
+File	Description
+Untitled10.ipynb	Main notebook with code for data generation, model training, and visualization. mock_sensor_data.csv	Simulated dataset of sensor readings. anomaly_model.pkl	Trained Isolation Forest model for detecting anomalies. scaler.pkl	Preprocessing scaler used for feature standardization.

+🧪 How to Run
-1. Generate Mock Sensor Data
+1️⃣ Generate Mock Sensor Data
-This step generates synthetic sensor data, including anomalies, to simulate real-world mining conditions.
-The data is saved in mock_sensor_data.csv, which is later used to train the anomaly detection model.
+Simulates realistic underground mine data, saved as mock_sensor_data.csv.

-2. Train the Anomaly Detection Model
+2️⃣ Train Anomaly Detection Model
-An Isolation Forest model is trained on the generated data to detect anomalies that may indicate hazardous conditions (e.g., gas leaks or excessive vibrations).
-The trained model is saved as anomaly_model.pkl, and the data scaling method used in preprocessing is saved as scaler.pkl.
+Preprocesses data using StandardScaler.

+Trains an Isolation Forest model.

+Saves model to anomaly_model.pkl and scaler to scaler.pkl.

-3. Visualize Hazard Zones
+3️⃣ Visualize Hazard Zones
-The system provides 3D visualizations of risk zones in the underground mine using Plotly.
-The simulation displays the locations of sensors and the associated risk levels, with color coding to indicate the severity of the risks (e.g., red indicates higher danger).

-4. Model Explainability
-The SHAP (Shapley Additive Explanations) library is used to explain the model’s predictions, highlighting which sensor readings most influence the detection of anomalies.
-This improves the transparency of the AI system and increases operator trust in the model’s decision-making.
+Renders a 3D mine tunnel layout.

+Visualizes sensor locations and real-time risk using Plotly.

+4️⃣ Explain Predictions
+Uses SHAP to analyze how individual features contribute to each anomaly.

+Enhances transparency and decision support.

-Future Enhancements
+🔮 Future Enhancements
-Integration of real-time sensor data for continuous hazard monitoring in mines.

-Deployment of the anomaly detection model on edge devices for real-time processing without relying on cloud infrastructure.
+⏱️ Real-time data ingestion from physical IoT devices.

+🛰️ Edge device deployment for local inference in offline environments.

-Improved 3D visualizations to incorporate time-series data and track the evolution of risk over time.
+📈 Time-series visualization to track how risks evolve over time.

-Conclusion
+✅ Conclusion
-This project showcases the application of AI and machine learning to underground mining safety.
-By detecting hazardous conditions early and visualizing risk zones in 3D, the system helps enhance worker safety, minimize downtime, and improve operational efficiency in mining environments.
+This project demonstrates the integration of AI and visualization for proactive mine safety management.
+By combining anomaly detection with intuitive 3D mapping, it provides a foundation for intelligent hazard prediction systems in challenging underground environments.